lucpod/ticketless/lessons/07-sns-and-sqs/README.md

 }
 ```

-The number of messages should increase while you keep purchasing tickets!
+The number of messages should increase if you keep purchasing new tickets!

 ---